Setting up a 4K Kodi box with sndio on FreeBSD

 > multimedia/kodi-addon-inputstream.adaptive

-After giving permission to portmaster to build everything, detach from the tmux session (CTRL-b d is the default binding.
-Alternatively, create a second window with CTRL-b c and issue tmux detach).
-Then, kill the SSH connection and take a fifteen minute break or so.
+After giving portmaster permission to build everything, detach from the tmux session (CTRL-b d by default.
+Or create a second window with CTRL-b c and issue tmux detach).
+Then, close the SSH connection and take a fifteen-minute break.

 Reviewing installation messages